top of page

 Midway through 1986-87, Ridley was traded to Washington, where he would spend the next seven and a half seasons and have the greatest stretch of his professional career, including an appearance in the 1989 NHL All-Star Game.

-Over parts of eight seasons with the Capitals, he played 588 games, scoring 218 goals and picking up 547 assists.
+Over parts of eight seasons with the Capitals, he played 588 games, scoring 218 goals and picking up 547 points.
 The Winnipeg native was dealt to Toronto following the 1993-94 campaign.
 At the time of the transaction, he was Washington’s No. 2 career goal scorer, and ranked third all-time for the franchise in assists and points.

 Ridley would play one year with the Leafs, before being acquired by Vancouver, where he spent his final two NHL seasons.
 He retired with totals of 292 goals and 466 assists for 758 points overall in 866 NHL games.
 He added 28 goals and 50 assists for 78 points in 104 post-season contests.